-a) Whether the appropriation will facilitate the carrying out of the redevelopment of the land

-- 3.17 By engaging Section 203 HPA 2016, the Council and Bellway will have sufficient certainty that an injunction cannot prevent the development from being delivered.
-If an action is brought against Bellway, and / or the Council the remedy will be compensation. - 3.18 Appropriation is a key tool available to the Council to ensure that the proposed development can be brought forward and not be constrained by existing rights, restrictions, covenants, easements or obligations.
+- a) Whether the appropriation will facilitate the carrying out of the redevelopment of the land - 3.18 By engaging Section 203 HPA 2016, the Council and Sixty Bricks have sufficient certainty that an injunction cannot prevent the development from being delivered.
+If an action is brought against Sixty Bricks, and or the Council the remedy will be compensation. - 3.19 Appropriation is a key tool available to the Council to ensure that the proposed development can be brought forward and not be constrained by existing rights, restrictions, covenants, easements or obligations.
 Appropriating the Land for a planning purpose ensures that the development can proceed without risk of injunction from a party having the benefit of a right over the site, either known or unknown.
-The potential barrier to the proposed development will be overcome via the process of appropriation.

-- b) Whether the Proposed Development will contribute to the promotion or improvement of the economic, social or environmental well-being of the area. - 3.19 The Avenue Road redevelopment is a key project for the Council and aims to deliver 617 new residential homes on the existing estate.
-The development will provide 50% affordable housing by habitable room and will therefore contribute much needed housing to the Council's overall Local Plan target.
-In addition, the proposed scheme will also deliver considerable landscaping and open space improvements, as well as new community spaces to an area in need.
-It therefore has a significant placemaking improvement role to play as part of the Council's housing estate regeneration programme.
-There will also be considerable biodiversity net gain the proposed development will lead to a net gain of 10% in biodiversity at the site, which constitutes a net gain of 1.04 habitat units.
-In addition, there will be a gain of 43m of native hedgerow. - c) Whether the interference with private rights is proportionate and the alternatives that have been considered. - 3.20 It is recognised that an interference with an individual's private rights must be proportionate and considered against the public benefits that are derived when contrasted against an alternative of not interfering with those rights.
+The potential barrier to the proposed development will be overcome via the process of appropriation. - b) Whether the Proposed Development will contribute to the promotion or improvement of the economic, social or environmental well-being of the area. - 3.20 The Priory Court development is a key project in the Sixty Bricks pipeline and aims to deliver 83 residential homes on the existing estate.
+As a minimum the development will provide 50% affordable housing, it will therefore contribute needed housing to the Council's overall Local Plan target.
+In addition the proposed scheme will also deliver considerable landscaping, improvements, and new social and community infrastructure (MUGA) and playground to an area in need.
+It therefore has a significant placemaking improvement role to play as part of the Council's housing estate, upgrade/regeneration programme.
+There will also be considerable biodiversity net gain the proposed development will lead to a net gain of 11.37% in biodiversity at the site, which constitutes a net gain of 4.66 habitat units.
+In addition, there will be a gain of 30.43 hedgerow units. - c) Whether the interference with private rights is proportionate and the alternatives that have been considered. - 3.21 It is recognised that an interference with an individual's private rights must be proportionate and considered against the public benefits that are derived when contrasted against an alternative of not interfering with those rights.
 "Proportionate" in this context means that the interference must be no more than is necessary to achieve the identified legitimate aim.
-A "fair balance" must be struck between the rights of the individual and the interests of the public regarding the proposed development.
-Therefore, the availability of compensation to those who are deprived of their rights is of relevance to the issue of proportionality. - 3.21 In respect of Rights to Light, the modelling undertaken shows that the interference caused to properties may be considered to be minor.
-Furthermore, analysis shows that for actionable injuries to neighbouring properties' Rights to Light to be avoided completely, the amount of housing would need to be significantly reduced.
-This much reduced alternative scheme would not be financially viable for the Council to progress as it would be unlikely to secure a developer partner on appropriate terms.
-This would also mean a significant reduction in the public benefits provided by the consented development which would no longer be realised. - 3.22 Whilst Bellway and the Council will engage with interested parties to seek to secure the release of rights and restrictions over the Land, it is considered that the appropriation of the Land and the consequential interference with private rights is proportionate given the nature of those rights and the public benefits that are realised from the development.
+A "fair balance" must be struck between the rights of the individual and the interests of the public regarding the

+- proposed development.
+Therefore, the availability of compensation to those who are deprived of their rights is of relevance to the issue of proportionality. - 3.22 In the present case it is considered that the public interest that will result from the delivery of the proposed development outweighs the interference with private rights.
+In respect of Rights to Light, the modelling undertaken shows that the interference caused to properties may be considered as minor/moderate.
+Furthermore, analysis shows that for actionable injuries to neighbouring properties' Rights to Light to be avoided completely, the amount of housing would need to be significantly reduced thus making the scheme financially unviable.
+There would also be a significant reduction in the public benefits provided by the development. - 3.23 Whilst Sixty Bricks and the Council will engage with interested parties to seek to secure the release of rights and restrictions over the Land, officers consider that the appropriation of the Land and the consequential interference with private rights is proportionate given the nature of those rights and the public benefits that are realised from the development.